w3c/reffy/README.md

 1. Create a `config.json` file, initialized with `{ "w3cApiKey": [API key] }`, where `[API key]` is your API key.
 2. To produce a report using Editor's Drafts, run `reffy run ed`.
-3. To produce a report using latest published versions in `/TR/`, run `reffy run w3c-tr`.
+3. To produce a report using latest published versions in `/TR/`, run `reffy run tr`.

 Under the hoods, these commands run the following steps (and related commands) in turn:
 1. **Crawling**: Crawls a list of spec and outputs relevant information in a JSON structure in the specified folder. `crawl-specs src/specs/specs-all.json reports/ed [tr]`.
 Add `tr` to tell the crawler to load the latest published version of TR specifications instead of the latest Editor's Draft.